Cuves de Sassenage

-The Sassenage vat network is a rising network (altitude 294 at the entrance).
+The Cuves de Sassenage system is a rising system (altitude 294 at the entrance).
 Part of it can be visited and you can also practice “accrogrotte”, a sort of underground via ferrata.

 Siphon diving 1955